The university uses the following grades:

 Order transcripts online via the Office of the Registrar’s website.

-All transcript orders are pre-ordered online.
-If the option for pick-up is selected at the time of ordering, they will be available to be picked up at the Office of the Registrar (118 Anderson Hall) in Manhattan or K-State Salina, 208 College Center) in Salina.
-When picking up the transcript, a photo ID must be presented for identification purposes.
+All transcripts are ordered through the Kansas State University online ordering system.
+If the option for pick-up is selected at the time of ordering, the transcripts will be available for pick-up at the Office of the Registrar (118 Anderson Hall) in Manhattan or K-State Polytechnic Campus, (208 College Center) in Salina.
+When picking up transcripts, a photo ID must be presented for identification purposes.

 Academic Probation and Dismissal